meetwudi/uml-project/detailed-use-case/cancel-order.md

 The customer may change his/her mind and want to change a new product instead.

 ### Alternative Flow
+1. Before step 1, the system will send text message to inform user the process of cancelling order by text messaging.
-The customer can finish these steps by replying the system's text message.
+2. The customer can cancel order by replying the system's text message.